tscode/MNDino/README.md

 inputs = (:C1, :C2, :S1)

 # We declare the following outputs from our script.
-# We add some documentation to clarify what the outputs refere to.
+# We add some documentation to clarify what the outputs refer to.
 outputs = (
   meanC1 => "The mean value of channel C1",
   meanC1S1 => "The mean value of channel C1 restricted to S1"
-  medianC2S1 => "The mean of C2 weighted by C1 restricted to S1"
+  meanC2S1 => "The mean of C2 weighted by C1 restricted to S1"
 )

 # Here, we implement the actual computations that generate our outputs